In this article:

-Commonly known as tulsi, holy basil is found in a number of expectorants and cough syrups.
-Holy basil has been extensively used for the treatment of cough induced by asthma and allergic bronchitis.
+Commonly known as tulsi, holy basil is found in many expectorants and cough syrups.
+Holy basil has been extensively used for the treatment of coughs induced by asthma and allergic bronchitis.
 (12)

 It also helps thin phlegm so it can be easily expelled out of the lungs.

 Oils obtained from the inflorescence and leaves of holy basil can help in relieving asthma and cough.
 (13) However, direct studies to further confirm the use of holy basil as an expectorant are required.

 - Boil 8–10 leaves of holy basil along with 5 cloves in 1 cup of water for 10 minutes.
 Cool the solution and consume it thrice a day.

 - Alternatively, add a few drops of holy basil oil to boiling water.
 Inhale the steam once or twice a day.

 - Animal studies showed that the oral administration of holy basil can be harmful during pregnancy.
 Although there aren’t any human trials to corroborate these findings, pregnant women are advised to err on the side of caution and avoid using this remedy as an expectorant.

 - Medicinal intake of holy basil is also known to lower blood sugar and thyroxine levels, which is why it is not considered safe for people with diabetes and hypothyroidism, respectively.

 Garlic may be helpful in dealing with respiratory problems.
 However, better-quality large-scale studies are needed to establish its efficacy as an expectorant.